-The degree courses leading to the BSc and MSc respectively are subdivided into teaching units (UE) comprising lectures, exercise classes, laboratories, seminars, student projects, etc. To each

-UE, a number of ECTS1 points are assigned, which by assessment (e.g. successful exams) is converted into ECTS credits (see Section 1.3).
-The BSc degree course requires 180 ECTS credits (or 6 semesters of full-time studies), and the MSc degree additional 90 ECTS credits (or 3 semesters of full-time studies).
+The degree courses leading to the BSc and MSc respectively are subdivided into teaching units (UE) comprising lectures, exercise classes, laboratories, seminars, student projects, etc. To each UE, a number of ECTS credits (European Credit Transfer System) are assigned.
+The BSc degree course requires 180 ECTS credits (or 6 semesters of full-time studies), and the MSc degree additional 120 ECTS credits (or 4 semesters of full-time studies).

 The BSc degree course is composed of a major of 150 ECTS credits, and a selectable minor of 30 ECTS credits.
 The major consists of the compulsory UE in chemistry and basic mathematics, physics, and biology (or biology/biochemistry).
 The minor may not overlap with the major.
 Otherwise all subjects taught at the University of Fribourg can potentially be selected as minors.
 Corresponding curricula exist for all branches of the Faculty of Science and Medicine (mathematics, physics, biology, biochemistry, etc.), for industrial chemistry (at the Fribourg engineering school) and some other popular subjects (economics, law, psychology, etc.).
-If a student wishes to choose a different minor, they must consult the student advisor of chemistry in order to work out a suitable curriculum.
+If a student wishes to choose a different minor, he/she must consult the student advisor of chemistry in order to work out a suitable curriculum.

-The MSc degree programme consists of a one-year taught programme comprising lectures, lab work, and seminars, and the MSc project lasting 4-6 months leading to the MSc thesis.
+The MSc degree programme consists of a one and a half year taught programme comprising lectures, lab work, and seminars, and the MSc project lasting 4-6 months leading to the MSc thesis.
 Examinations of the UE of the MSc are only possible after all the requirements for the BSc have been completed. (cf. 1.3).